epicMage/shimboot-tips/README.md

 Also, ading2210 recommends you install SSH server and laptop on first boot as well.

 ## My chromebook battery is draining faster!
 Yeah that'll happen.
 There is no 100% workaround to this, but you can install TLP, which is a convenient battery manager for linux in general, and it has significantly improved my battery usage.
-Also, firefox and chrome in general are quite bad in terms of ram usage, I have found Midori (a more CPU and memory efficient firefox fork) to be quite good for my system.
+Also, firefox and chrome in general are quite bad in terms of ram usage.
+Find what works for you honestly.

 To install tlp, run `sudo apt install tlp tlp-rdw` and then reboot your system.